20. Appendix

 13 |

-1. Check whether the brake electromagnet is engaged;
+1. Check whether the brake solenoid is engaged.

-2. Check whether the hard limit is hit;
+2. Check whether the hard limit stop has been hit.

-3. If the fault is still not eliminated, repair or replace the drive board.
+3. If the fault persists, repair or replace the drive board.

 |